PaloAltoNetworks/pc-rql-search/config/README.md

   rql: "config from cloud.resource where api.name = 'aws-ec2-describe-instances' addcolumn instanceId vpcId"
 ```

-# Add your tenant credentials and update api_base url to your API url
+# Add your tenant credentials
+The "username" should be an access key ID and the "password" should be a secret key.
+Always use access keys with expiration dates for scripts such as this one.

+The "api_base" should be your tenants base url but replace "app" with "api".
+Do not include "https://"

-# Update the RQL field with the RQL you want to run
+# Update the "rql" field with the RQL expression you want to run